Coyote FAQ

 Q: I saw a coyote that was sick or injured, can Broomfield do anything to help?

-A: Broomfield Open Space does not assist injured or diseased wildlife.
-Wild animals can often survive injuries or recover from illness and our policy is to let nature take its course.
-If a coyote has become completely immobile from illness or injury, you may call the Broomfield Police Animal Services at 303.438.6400 to have the animal humanely euthanized.
+A: Wild animals can often survive injuries or recover from illness and the approach for a sick coyote is to let nature take its course.
+If a coyote has become completely immobile from illness or injury, you may call the Broomfield Police Animal Services at 303-438-6400 to have the animal humanely euthanized.
+You may also call CPW’s Denver Office at 303-291-7227.

 Q: I saw a coyote that was missing a lot of hair, is mange contagious to humans or pets?